christophediericx/ArduinoDriver/README.md

 The protocol supports:
 * Handshaking and version negotation
+* High speed communication (baud rate: 115200)
-* Fault tolerance / Error correction (through Fletcher 16 checksums)
+* Fault tolerance and error correction (Fletcher 16 checksums)
 * Automated deployment of the listener code to the Arduino through interacting with the Arduino's bootloader protocol

 ### ArduinoUploader (library) ###